MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: Related work

 Many studies have explored the definition of problematic smartphone use, which can be broadly classified into two categories.
 The first category defines whether users exhibit addictive behaviors toward their phones.
-Some studies assessed addictive behavior by measuring the level of user dependence on smartphones through questionnaires, such as the Smartphone Addiction Scale (SAS) and the Smartphone Addiction Inventory (SPAI)~\cite{lin2014development,kwon2013development}.
+Some studies assess addictive behavior by measuring the level of user dependence on smartphones through questionnaires, such as the Smartphone Addiction Scale (SAS) and the Smartphone Addiction Inventory (SPAI)~\cite{lin2014development,kwon2013development}.
 The second category defines whether a specific instance of phone use is problematic.
-Recent research suggests that problematic smartphone use is determined not only by excessive use but also by the purpose and content of use in specific situations~\cite{harwood2014constantly,prasad2021addressing}.
-Studies have pointed out that users' purposes for phone use can be categorized into (1) habitual use that is performed unconsciously and ritualistically usually without a specific goal~\cite{pinder2018digital}, and (2) instrumental use with a specific task or goal in mind~\cite{lukoff2018makes}.
+Growing research suggests that problematic smartphone use is determined not only by excessive use but also by the purpose and content of use in specific situations~\cite{harwood2014constantly,prasad2021addressing,purohit2020designing,lukoff2023switchTube,lukoff2021design,lukoff2018makes}.
+Studies have indicated that phone use purposes can be categorized into (1) habitual use that is performed unconsciously and ritualistically usually without a specific goal~\cite{pinder2018digital}, and (2) instrumental use with a specific task or goal in mind~\cite{lukoff2018makes}.
 Existing research suggests that habitual use should be the primary target for intervention~\cite{morris2018towards,lukoff2018makes,pinder2018digital}.
-In this paper, we combine these two definitions.
-We use SAS to measure the level of addictive smartphone usage behavior.
-We also distinguish users' phone use intention and focus on intervening habitual use.
+In this paper, we use SAS to measure users' level of addictive smartphone usage.
+We also distinguish users' phone use purpose and focus on intervening habitual use.